Notice for Unrecognized Devices

 When a user is logged in on an unrecognized device, you can restrict their administrator-level capabilities to prevent them from editing their login details.

-New!
 Session Hijacking Protection

 Session hijacking, sometimes called Cookie hijacking, is a strategy used by hackers to take control of your account while you are using it, effectively becoming the owner.

-By enabling iThemes Security’s new Session Hijacking Protection in the Trusted Devices setting, you can prevent session hijacking by checking that a user’s device does not change during a session.
+By enabling iThemes Security’s Session Hijacking Protection in the Trusted Devices setting, you can prevent session hijacking by checking that a user’s device does not change during a session.

 If a user’s device changes during a session, iThemes Security will automatically log the user out to prevent any unauthorized activity on the user’s account, such as changing the user’s email address or uploading malicious plugins.
+You can find more information about Session Hijacking here.

-New!
 Geolocation Accuracy & Static Image Maps

 iThemes Security uses geolocation to improve the accuracy of Trusted Device identification.
 You can use either the free MaxMind database that allows for Geolocation lookups without connecting to an external API or, for the highest degree of accuracy, you can sign up for a MaxMind GeoIP2 Precision: City account.
 Most users should find the lowest credit amount sufficient.